Kelvin123459/Multi2Sim-File-Reader/README.md

 From terminal: java -classpath ./bin main/Main

        This command will execute the Main.java class and output results according to the data gotten from the input files.
-If the execution is successful, the names of the files generated will be displayed on the console.
+If the execution is successful, the names of the files read will be displayed on the console.

        The execution of the program will be successful if the following conditions are satisfied: